-In the event of impending redundancy, the individuals who might be surplus to requirements should be selected by the departmental manager with the advice of the manager responsible for personnel on the principles that should be adopted.
+In the event of impending redundancy, the individuals who might be surplus to requirements should be selected by the departmental manager with the advice of the HR Manager on the principles that should be adopted.

-The manager responsible for personnel should explore the possibilities of transferring affected staff to alternative work.
+The HR Manager should explore the possibilities of transferring affected employees to alternative work.

-The manager responsible for personnel should inform management of proposed action (either redundancy or transfer) to obtain approval.
+The HR Manager should inform management of proposed action (either redundancy or transfer) to obtain approval.